palantir/conjure/docs/spec/wire.md

 ## CANONICAL Format
 The Canonical format defines an additional representation of Conjure-defined types, collections and primitives for use when a type has multiple valid formats that are conceptually equivalent.
-Implementations of Conjure clients/servers MUST convert types (even if implicitly) from their JSON/Plain format to their canonical form when determining equality.
+Implementations of Conjure clients/servers must convert types (even if implicitly) from their JSON/Plain format to their canonical form when determining equality.

 Conjure Type | Canonical Representation                           | Comments |
 ------------ | ------------------------                           | -------- |